How to create a GLM API key to use in Ozeki AI Gateway

 Open your web browser and navigate to the Z.AI platform.
 This is the main portal where you can access GLM models and manage your API keys (Figure 1).

-Step 2 - Click API
+Step 2 - Navigate to API keys

 On the Z.AI platform, locate and click the "API" button to access the API management section (Figure 2).